Can Bank Accounts Have Beneficiaries?

 Next, you’ll need to decide who will be the beneficiary for your bank accounts.
 If you’re married, that might be your spouse.
 If you’re unmarried or widowed, you might choose to name one of your children, another relative, or a close friend.

 Keep in mind that you may not be able to name minor children as beneficiaries.
-If you’d like to ensure that your bank account goes to a minor child, you may need to first choose an adult to act as their custodian should something happen to you.
-You could then name the custodian as beneficiary on behalf of the children.
+If you’d like to ensure that your bank account goes to a minor child, you may need to choose a trusted adult as the beneficiary and ask them to act on behalf of your child and to use the money for their benefit.
+Alternatively, you could set up a trust or custodial account for your child.

 The actual process for naming a beneficiary to a checking or savings account will vary by bank.
 At some banks, it may be as simple as logging in to online banking, navigating to your account settings, and entering your beneficiary’s information.
 That may include their name, address, date of birth, and Social Security number.